Nem3sisX/HashFinancial/README.md

 # HashFinancial - a fully integrated stock application
+ Implemented a Financial analysis python apllication as a project for CS102: Data Structures course.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing.